cs-canigo/build-your-own-radar/README.md

 ### More complex usage

-To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js), or you can also insert all your data straight into the code.

-The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet, so refer to their documentation for more advanced interaction.
-The input from the Google Sheet is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

 ## Contribute